roscopeco/xosera-blend-tests/README.md

 ROSCO_M68K_DIR=/path/to/rosco_m68k make clean all
 ```

-This will build `myprogram.bin`, which can be uploaded to a board that
+This will build `xosera-blend-demo.bin`, which can be uploaded to a board that
 is running the `serial-receive` firmware.

 If you're feeling adventurous (and have ckermit installed), you